Birds (pigeons, gulls, etc.)

 Some bird species have adapted to live close to humans taking advantage of urban, semi-urban, as well as agricultural environments.
 They are usually popular with people, however, under certain conditions they can be harmful and require attention.
 Along with birds, bats are examined as well although these are mammals. Ιn certain countries, including Greece, bats are protected by law due to their decline in numbers.
-They should not be tampered with and their removal can only happen under special circumstances with permission granted by the relevant authorities.
+Their disturbance is not allowed and their removal can only happen under special circumstances with permission granted by the relevant authorities.

 Dangers to public health